Pa. Ra. Palanisamy: Production

 Mugur Sundar, who has worked as a dance master in over 1000 films, made his debut as a lead actor with Pa.
 Ra.
 Palanisamy under Thangam Real Pictures banner.
 Srinivas Rao and Meenakshi Kailash were selected to play the lead role, Pandu, Alex and Karate Raja were also in the cast.
 Dhina is scoring the music while Suresh Devaraj has penned the story and screenplay besides wielding the megaphone.
 The film featured a peppy number with Mugur Sundar and his sons Prabhu Deva and Raju Sundaram dancing in a huge set and choreographed by dance master Sridhar.

 Soundtrack

 The film score and the soundtrack were composed by Dhina.
-The soundtrack, released in 2010, features 6 tracks with lyrics written by Suresh Devaraj.
+The soundtrack, released on 14 May 2010, features 6 tracks with lyrics written by Suresh Devaraj.